casid/jusecase-inject/README.md

 First of, you should NOT use this lib, if you:
 - Can't or don't want to use AspectJ
-- Have more than one application context
+- Have more than one application context in a process (enterprise java)
 - Want to have circular dependencies (well, this might actually be a benefit)

 Here is why you may want to check it out: